webdevelopers-eu/z-template/README.md

 UI.

-*💡 You can use this callback instead of `VALUE text` command to implement various effects when changing the text content of an element.
+*💡 You can use this callback instead of `VALUE text` command to implement various effects or apply special formatting when changing the text content of an element.
 E.g.  `z-var="message call animateText"`, where `animateText` is your custom function that animates the text change.*

 ## Lists, Contexts, and Scopes